 When will my order be ready?

 We will contact you when we send the animal for processing and then contact you when the meat is available for pick up at the farm.
-We estimate your meat will be processed and ready to be picked up at Delaney Farms before Christmas 2022.
+We estimate your meat will be processed and ready to be picked up at Delaney Farms by the end of January 2023.

 How do I select my cuts?

-After contact from Delaney Farms that your animal has been sent to be processed, please contact our processor ________________directly at __________to give instructions for your cuts.
+After contact from Delaney Farms that your animal has been sent to be processed, please contact our processor EBELS MEAT PROCESSING directly at (231) 826-4124 to give instructions for your cuts.
 Our recommended cut out contains the following cuts below for a 1/4 beef.
 Please keep in mind, these are example cuts with varying weight averages.

 Example List Of What You Get In a 1/4: